napahlm/manta-simulator/README.md

 Will add a customized UUV simulator later.

+Known problems:
+1. Gazebo doesn't shut down (or takes way too long) when you kill the node which started the program.
+Rapid relaunching of the `roslaunch` command might not work.
+Restarting your PC seems to work fine.

 # Complete Setup

 You only need a working Linux desktop running Ubuntu 18.04 LTS.